ptesny/teched2025XP264/README.md

   * Github actions (GHA).
 You may run the GHA-based exercises direclty from a browser on the laptop from your forked repository.
   * Alternatively, you may use VSCode on your teched laptop terminal and other plugins you may be familiar with.

-  * As this is a Day-2 operation brief, the entire cloud landscape has been pre-configured with a number of shared components like
+  * As this is a Day-2 operation brief, the entire cloud landscape has been pre-configured with a number of shared components, for instance:
    - SAP Cloud Identity Services (SAP IAS),
    - SAP Cloud Logging,
    - SAP HANA Cloud,
-   - others.
+   - ArgoCDaaS.

   * All the SAP Kyma environments have been configured to the same template (via terraform automation).